WorldQL/docs.worldql.com/docs/architecture/communication.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Create a Page
+# Communication & Flatbuffers

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: